-Table 4 provides the supplementary leverage ratio, Tier 1 capital and total leverage exposure and related components under the Basel III Standardized Approach as of December 31, 2020.
+Table 4 provides the supplementary leverage ratio, Tier 1 capital and total leverage exposure and related components under the Basel III Standardized Approach as of June 30, 2021.
+For additional information on the Supplementary Leverage Ratio and related components, refer to Schedule A of our June 30, 2021 FFIEC 101.